 This post may contain affiliate links.

-These light, zesty Lemon Cupcakes are super easy to make and are finished off with a lemon buttercream and lemon curd drizzle – a little heavenly treat baked in just 20 minutes.
+These light, zesty Lemon Cupcakes are super easy to make and are finished off with a delicious lemon buttercream – a little heavenly treat baked in just 15 minutes.

 These fluffy Lemon Cupcakes are an adaptation of my very popular Lemon Drizzle Cake.
 They’re just as tasty but come packaged in very cute form.

-They also come with the addition of a divine topping you can sink your teeth into, making these a wonderful combination of sour and sweet, as well as super impressive for a gift, party or bake sale.
+I also wanted to add a divine topping you can sink your teeth into, making these a wonderful combination of sour and sweet, as well as super impressive for a gift, party or bake sale.

-Why you’ll love this Homemade Lemon Cupcakes recipe
+Why you’ll love this Easy Lemon Cupcakes recipe

 ⭐️ Quick to make (even for beginners) but look impressive